CheyneyComputerScience/CREMA-D/README.md

 3. finishedResponses.csv - the final emotional Responses with emotion levels with repeated and practice responses removed, used to tabulate the votes
 4. finisedResponsesWithRepeatWithPractice.csv - the final emotional responses with emotion levels with repeated and practice responses in tact.
 Used to observe repeated responses and practice responses.
 5. processedResults/tabulatedVotes.csv - the tabulated votes for each movie file.
+6. VideoDemographics.csv - a mapping of ActorID (the first 4 digits of each video file) to Age, Sex, Race, and Ethicity.

 ##### R Scripts